roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Emily ****** byNonStopFunGuy© Still . . .
+Still . . .
 Olya was really creamy and pretty.
 Before Brendan introduced her to Olya, it had been quite some time since Kitty had fucked another girl, and she'd forgotten how fun it was.
 She would have loved having a girl/girl date with Olya herself, although she'd never attempted to find out if it was possible.

  So that made my wife think of what she really wanted to do that night with me, her adoring husband, to make the night special.
 Oh, it would be special if Kitty could bring a horny female home -- like Olya -- for me to fuck along with herself, but they don't exactly grow on trees.
 Kitty knew that was not an option, at least not for tonight.
 Instead, she'd do something else fun - - something she knew I enjoyed.